sysdiglabs/charts/charts/node-analyzer/README.md

    helm install -n sysdig-agent sysdig sysdig/sysdig-deploy -f values.sysdig.yaml
    ```

-## Verify the Integrity and Origin
+## Verify the integrity and origin

 Sysdig Helm charts are signed so you can confirm the integrity and origin of each chart.
 To do so: